a16bitsysop/docker-unbound-stub/README.md

 # docker-unbound-stub
 Dockerfile to install [unbound](https://www.nlnetlabs.nl/projects/unbound/about/) as a docker container that can be a forwarding or authorative DNS server, a seperate directory is used for user configuration if required.

-Default versosity changed to reduce logs, for temporary increase in logging use:
+Default verbosity changed to reduce logs, for temporary increase in logging use:

 ```
 unbound-control verbosity 2